 After receiving a Link Reconfiguration Request frame from a non-AP MLD, the AP MLD shall respond with a Link Reconfiguration Response frame when no OCI element validation is required, or when OCI element validation is required and the validation is successful.
 An AP MLD shall send the Link Reconfiguration Response frame on the same link where the corresponding Link Reconfiguration Request frame was received.
 An AP MLD shall not send an unsolicited Link Reconfiguration Response frame to a non-AP MLD.

+…

 If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the ML setup of the non-AP MLD.
 The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
-For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame sent on the current link that includes the corresponding AP as a reported AP as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.
+For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame (#19416)that includes the corresponding AP as a reported AP in the Basic Multi-Link element as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied (#19415) as defined in 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element), instead inheritance rules are applied as defined in 35.3.3.5.3 (Inheritance in the Per-STA profile of Link Reconfiguration Request and Response)

 …

-If a ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).
+(#20027)If link reconfiguration to the ML setup operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).

-AP MLD recommendation for ML reconfiguration
+AP MLD recommendation for (#20036) link reconfiguration

 An AP MLD may recommend link(s) to be added or deleted in the ML setup of an associated non-AP MLD by sending an individually addressed Link Reconfiguration Notify frame to that non-AP MLD.
-The Link Reconfiguration Notify frame shall contain a Reconfiguration Multi-Link element that includes one Per- STA Profile subelement for each affiliated AP that the AP MLD is recommending to the non-AP MLD to add or delete to its ML setup.
+The Link Reconfiguration Notify frame shall contain a Reconfiguration Multi-Link element that includes one Per- STA Profile subelement for each affiliated AP that the AP MLD is recommending to the non-AP MLD to add (#20037)to or delete from its ML setup.

+(#20027) In the Link Reconfiguration Notify frame, an AP MLD shall set the MLD MAC Address Present subfield, the EML Capabilities Present subfield and the MLD Capabilities And Operations Present subfield to 0 in the Common Info field of the Reconfiguration Multi-Link element.

 35.3.23 BSS transition management for MLDs